ashaya23/redis-filemem-cache/README.md

 # Redis-Filemem-Cache
-Redis and File cache for storing functions with datetime as one of the params
+Redis and File cache for storing functions tagged by datetime

 ## Features